mscastillo/FSE/README.md

 # `BDT_analysis` [:octocat:](https://github.com/mscastillo/Analyses/tree/master/BDT_analysis)

-This repository performs a emsembled classificator using a *Bagger Decision Tree* (BDT).
+This repository performs an emsembled classificator using a *Bagger Decision Tree* (BDT).
 Note that a [BDT is not a random forest](http://en.wikipedia.org/wiki/Random_forest#Algorithm).

 > [A comparative study of different machine learning methods on microarray gene expression data](http://www.biomedcentral.com/1471-2164/9/S1/S13).
 BMC Genomics (2008).

 ### Input

 Data is read from a table in *CSV* or *Excel* file with the format described before.
 A pick-file menu will be displayed once you run the script.
-Next are listed a set of parameters that you can set up:
+Next are listed a set of parameters that you can tune:

 1. `NoDT`, the Number of Decission Trees to train the classifier.
 By default is set to 100.